dgruber/wfl/README.md

 ## Job

 Jobs are the main objects in _wfl_.
 A job defines helper methods.
 Many of them return the job object itself to allow chaining  calls in an easy way.
+A job can also be seen as a container and control unit for tasks.

 Methods can be classified in blocking, non-blocking, job template based, function based, and error handlers.